Contact Us

 When combined chlorine gets over 0.2 ppm, chloramines are considered a problem, and the health department starts to care.

-Why do combined chlorine levels matter?
+What do high combined chlorine levels mean?

 Having more than 0.2 ppm of combined chlorine indicates that your chlorine is falling behind.
 Your chlorine is fighting a significant enough oxidant demand–particularly with nitrogen compounds like ammonia–that its ability to sanitize is becoming compromised.
 This is a potential problem for the health and safety of bathers, since chlorine is the primary sanitizer.
 It's our first line of defense against Recreational Water Illnesses (RWIs)